alexialeimu/react-spotify-wrapped-app/README.md

 # Spotify Wrapped App

-An app to fetch personal Spotify data.
+An app to fetch personal Spotify statistics.

 ---